lopezmontes/GenoMus/specs/GenoMus_specifications.md

 - **pitch**: Each of the root frecuencies in a chord.
 - **articulation**: Length of the chord sound.
 It can be different from the chord duration.
 If articulation matchs the duration, a perfect legato among chords will be played.
 Shorter or larger values for articulation will sound as staccato or lasciare vibrare effects.
 - **intensity**: Dynamic of a chord.
-- **GenoMus function catalog**: JSON file that lists and characterizes all the available functions for genotype generation.
+- **GenoMus function catalog**: JSON file that lists and characterizes all the available functions for genotype generation of a species.
 - **function type identifier**: Prefix used to name functions, to ease the function type identification.
 The use of identifiers is not compulsory, but very convenient for readability of decoded genotypes.
 - **function index**: Integer assigned incrementally to identify each function with a unique number in the GenoMus functions catalogue.
 - **encoded function index**: Float generated to identify each function with a unique number.
 These numbers are chosen using the function index as input for an algorithm designed to obtain an optimized distribution of these normalized identifiers &isinv; [0, 1].